Career Timeline of Barry Diller: Major Achievements and Milestones

 In March 1996, Barry Diller's ownership of Silver King Broadcasting was finalized.

-In December 1996, Silver King Broadcasting acquired an 80% stake in HSN for $1.3 billion worth of stock and subsequently changed its own name to HSN, Inc.
+In December 1996, Silver King Broadcasting acquired an 80% stake in HSN for $1.3 billion worth of stock and subsequently changed its name to HSN, Inc.

-February 1998: Finalization of the USA Network Purchase
+February 1998: Finalization of USA Network Purchase

-2002: Board Member of Coca-Cola
+2002: Board of Coca-Cola

 Since 2002, Barry Diller has been on the board of Coca-Cola.

-2005: IAC/InterActiveCorp acquired Ask.com
+2005: IAC/InterActiveCorp Acquired Ask.com

 In 2005, IAC/InterActiveCorp acquired Ask.com, marking a strategic move into the Internet search category.